-The migration-monitoring program Journey North also reported lower stats this cold spring.
-And though the numbers are only preliminary, University of Minnesota’s Monarch Larva Monitoring Program seems to indicate that “we’re at about 20 to 30 percent of our average,” Oberhauser says, acknowledging that these drastically lower numbers might be a “new normal.”
+The migration-monitoring program Journey North also reported lower stats in 2013′s cold spring.
+And though the numbers were only preliminary when we spoke that fall, University of Minnesota’s Monarch Larva Monitoring Program seems to indicate that “we’re at about 20 to 30 percent of our average,” Oberhauser says, acknowledging that these drastically lower numbers might be a “new normal.”
 But she’s not sounding defeated, by any means.

 A big positive: A lot of people are interested in monarchs.
 “Though it will be difficult to make up for all the habitat we’ve lost, we can make that ‘new normal’ as good as we can.”
 (Ways to help are father down this page.)

 MONARCH DECLINE is a problem with multiple causes, says Oberhauser.
 The three big factors: habitat loss, chemicals and changing weather with many extreme events.

 - Habitat loss has resulted from land shifted to agriculture, suburban sprawl or ex-urbanization—“wherever there is Kentucky bluegrass” instead of former habitat, Oberhauser says—and other development, or even activities like mowing, such as along so many miles of highways.

 - The widespread use of chemicals in agriculture and otherwise has hit monarchs two ways: Herbicides can kill off milkweeds that once sustained larvae, leading to the loss of their host plant, and insecticides (used to kill adult mosquitoes, for instance) can kill any insects (though mosquito larvicides don’t affect monarchs).